codio/knowledge/source/instructors/setupcourses/resources/resourcetools/pyret.rst

 To create an empty Pyret project in Codio, select **File > New** from the Codio menu and create a file with an **.arr** suffix.

 You can set up your Guide to :ref:`automatically open <open-tabs>` files you want your students to use.
-If you don't want the guide to take up screen space, you can set it up to `collapse on open <global>`__ or students can simply click on the files in the file tree for them to open in Pencil Code
+If you don't want the guide to take up screen space, you can set it up to `collapse on open <global>`__ or students can simply click on the files in the file tree for them to open in Pyret.

-For more information on Pyret, `click here <https://www.pyret.org/>`__
+For more information on Pyret, `click here <https://www.pyret.org/>`__.

 .. |pyret| image:: /img/pyret.png